Ruvyrom/Ruvomain-Protocol/README.md

 | :---: | :---: |
 | <img src="assets/ram1.jpg" width="200"> | <img src="assets/thermalg2.jpg" width="200"> |
 | Optimized background processes in RAM. | The CPU is not overloaded, which limits heat generation and allows for a deep sleep state and 10h+ SOT. |

 ---
-## 🚀 Technical Architecture

-The core of **Ruvomain-PBD** is `json-walk`, an event-driven (SAX-style) parser written in pure Bash.
-It processes your configurations natively, ensuring compatibility across Linux, Termux, and Android without requiring external binaries like `jq`.

----
 ## ⚖️ Comparison Matrix